Unemployment Rate Drops To 3.8 Percent, Lowest Since 2000

 As the country has clawed its way back from the worst recession in generations, companies have been creating plenty of jobs.
 Employers added another 223,000 positions last month alone, the Labor Department said Friday.
 And the unemployment rate ticked down to 3.8 percent, the lowest since 2000.

 The May increase in payrolls was stronger than economists had expected and topped April's revised 159,000 increase.
+Notably, the unemployment rate for African-Americans fell sharply to 5.9 percent in May, from 6.6 percent a month earlier.

 About an hour ahead of the release, President Trump hinted at a strong report: "Looking forward to seeing the employment numbers at 8:30 this morning."